 ‘Andrew and I have thought everything down to a T,’ Adeline erupted, a sparkle back in her eyes.
 ‘When they come, we sit them down in the lounge and offer them drinks.
 We’ve bought a fine bottle of Sherry, their favourite aperitif.
-Then we go into the dining room to continue our small talk, have lunch, get to know each other then back to the lounge.
+Afterwards, we go into the dining room to continue our small talk, have lunch, get to know each other.
+Next, we go back to the lounge.
 This is where Andrew will ask his parents to give him permission to marry me.
-They will say ‘yes’, then he will turn to you and will ask you for my hand.
-Naturally you will say ‘yes’.
-You see?
+They will say ‘yes’.
+Soon after he will turn to you and will ask you for my hand.
+Naturally you will say ‘yes’, you see?
 We are doing everything the old-fashioned way, a bit like royals.
 Andrew and I like that type of quaintness.
 It is so romantic.’

 Caught up by her own enthusiasm, she stood and mimed the rest of the procedure.
-‘Then he’ll come where I am sitting, here, go on his knees and ask me to marry him.
+‘After you, he will come where I am sitting, here, go on his knees and ask me to marry him.
 Well, he has already done that but we will do it all over again in front of all of you.
-Of course I will say ‘Yes, my darling’.
+Of course, I will say ‘Yes, my darling’.
 He will take my hand and slip this fabulous ring on.
 Now, there is going to be a surprise.
 No one knows about it but I will tell you.
 I also have a ring for him.
 A man’s engagement ring.
 I bought it in London.
 Watch his face when I get it out of my bra and slip it on his finger.
-It is going to be a super, unforgettable day for everyone!’
+It is going to be a super, unforgettable day for everyone.’

 Adeline twirled around, a ruptured gaze that did not seem altogether genuine on her face.

-Anne watched her waltz on cloud nine, and froze thinking about Leontine.
+Anne watched her waltz on cloud nine and froze thinking about Leontine.
 It all felt like a half-baked decision without her sister’s support.
 She was sure her other daughter would not have approved of her sister’s arrangements for the first visit by the Millers.
 The breezy way Adeline described it was too casual, too artificial.
 They had never taken any decision without talking it over together, making arrangements together.

-Hammond chose her words carefully not to hurt her daughter’s feelings or spoil the day for her when she asked in a kind but resolute tone of voice, ‘Must you get his ring out of your bra?’
+Hammond chose her words carefully not to hurt her daughter’s feelings or spoil the day for her when she asked in a kind but resolute tone of voice.
+‘Must you get his ring out of your bra?’

 ‘Why?
 There is nothing wrong with it?
 I find it rather fun.
-Who does not like it can go and…’, she mouthed a long f.
+Who does not like it can go and…’ She mouthed a long f.

 Her tone was back to being raffish, defiant, so unlike her when speaking about her sister, thought Anne.
-She gave her daughter a guarded glance, ‘I know there is nothing wrong with it’, she sounded non-committal, ‘I was thinking perhaps it may be a bit too showy.
+She gave her daughter a guarded glance.
+‘I know there is nothing wrong with it,’ she sounded non-committal.
+‘I was thinking perhaps it may be a bit too showy.
 Don’t you think?’

 Adeline was not expecting her mother’s negative comment.
-She kept silent, watching her move around the kitchen, then she blurted out, ‘May I have some porridge today?’
+She kept silent, watching her move around the kitchen for few minutes.
+In time, she blurted out, a hint of hunger in her tone, ‘May I have some porridge today?’

 ---------